sonyhome/PWM_Servomotor_Animatronics_with_Adafruit_PCA9685/README.md

 The menu allows you to control the ears to move them to specific positions.
 For example typing "LDBRDB[send]" would lower both ears in what would look like an angry position.
 Note that once a position is reached, the motors stop, until more commands are sent.

+   Positions 1.0 Oct 2019
+   Copyright (c) 2019 Dan Truong
+   0: 400 275 150
+   1: 220 250 280
+   2: 200 170 140
+   3: 210 245 280

+   Menu:
+   M - Menu
+   L - Left ear
+   R - Right ear
+   D - Down
+   N - Neutral
+   U - Up
+   B - Back
+   C - Center
+   F - Front
+   T - Twitch
+   W - wait 1s

+At boot, the console shows the valid min/center/max positions available for each motor.
+The motors are paired-up, a pair can do up-neural-down and front-center-back.

+It is possible to insert waits in 1 second increments.
+A wait will start after the last motor ended its movement.
+If you enter multiple movements without waits, the motors will move at the same time.
+Unlike the first program, motors don't move until instructed to, and will stop once they reach the chosen position.

+For example, "LDBRDBWWLUFRUF" will move both ears down and back at the same time, wait 1s and then bring the ears up facing the front.
+"LDBWRDB" will move the left ear down and back, wait 1s and then move the right ear down and back.

+## Heartbeat

+Sometimes you can't tell if a program crashed, or if the console stopped responding.
+When there is no user input, this sketch will print a dot on the console every 10s.
+Furthermore, after 10s, the board's LED will start blinking.

+When the user gives commands, the dots and blinking stop.
+Instead the LED will turn on when a command is sent to a servo.
+That's very brief so the LED will look like it has a dim glow.

+## Debugging

+* If your motors have different limits, change their ranges in the sketch in SERVO_MOTOR_BOTTOM and SERVO_MOTOR_TOP.
+* If the motors are too slow or too fast, change LOOP_DELAY.
+* If you want more or less debug output on the console you can set DEBUG_VERBOSE_ON, DEBUG_STATE_ON, DEBUG_MENU_ON and DEBUG_ON to true or false.